ncperdomo/FICORO_GNSS/README.md

 ![Number of independent velocity estimates at each GNSS station](Readme_figures/num_estimates.jpg)
 ---
+#### Step 8: Manual filtering of outliers

+In this step, multiple velocity fields in diferent reference frames are filtered in parellel, applying user-defined filtering based on coordinates and radii.
+The user can edit the filtering criteria file `./manual_filter/filter_criteria.csv`, which is a cpace-separated CSV with columns center_lon (in degrees), center_lat (in degrees), radius (in kilometers).
+Stations located within the specified radius around the coordinate provided will be excluded from the final combined velocity field.
+Clean data and log files listing removed stations are saved in in the folder `./results/combined_velocities/manual_filter/`.

+---
-#### Step 8: Plot combined velocity field in different reference frames
+#### Step 9: Plot combined velocity field in different reference frames

 In this step, the code executes the plotting script `plot_rotated_script_path`, corresponds to `scripts/plot_rotated_vels.py`.
 This script plots the horizontal GNSS velocity fields in different reference frames given an input folder containing the velocity fields as CSV files.